Platelet Rich Plasma Therapy: The Vampire Facial

 Cost of Platelet Rich Plasma Therapy

 The average cost of a platelet rich plasma therapy treatment for cosmetic purposes in Sydney, Melbourne, Brisbane is roughly $1,000 – $1,500, but be warned not all PRP treatments are the same.
 Different clinics offer different grade of treatment some of which have little to no effect at all.
-Ensure the treatment is being performed by a Doctor otherwise you might be getting a treatment that uses the same name but is totally different to what we are talking about here.
-True PRP/Vampire Facial and Vampire Facelift procedures must be performed by a Doctor who is allowed to inject the plasma into the appropriate depths of the skin.
+Ensure the treatment is being performed by a Doctor or Nurse otherwise you might be getting a treatment that uses the same name but is totally different to what we are talking about here.
+True PRP/Vampire Facial and Vampire Facelift procedures must be performed by a Doctor or Nurse who is allowed to inject the plasma into the appropriate depths of the skin.

 Is the Vampire Facial right for you?